yegor256/blog/_posts/2014/may/2014-05-13-why-null-is-bad.md

 - Are you NULL?
 {% endhighlight %}

-The last question in this conversation sounds weird, doesn’t it?
+The last question in this conversation sounds weird, doesn't it?

 Instead, if they hang up the phone after our request to speak to Jeffrey, that causes a problem for us (Exception).